July 1982 – 1987

 1982 – 1986

 Moved to San Francisco from Manhattan.
 Got a job in the Latin America area of Crocker Bank.
 First office was in the original marble relic One Montgomery Street building.
-Soon moved to new high rise at Kearney & Post, 33rd Floor.
+Soon moved to new high rise at Kearny & Post, 33rd Floor.
 Panoramic view of Alcatraz and the Bay.
 Open floor, no walls.

 In 1986, a failing Crocker Bank was temporarily rescued by Midland Bank PLC.
 A major investment in Ecuador sunk both ships.
 Wells Fargo bought out Crocker.
 There was a farewall party where everyone was given lucite tombstones, literally shaped as real tombstones which read, Crocker RIP.